culturesofknowledge/emplaces/README.md

 We are keen to get your feedback and comments on EM Places.
 Please get in touch by contacting Arno Bosse (Digital Project Manager, [Cultures of Knowledge][12]) by email [arno.bosse@history.ox.ac.uk][13] via [@kintopp][14] on Twitter or by creating a new GitHub issue in the repository with your comment/question.

 ## Team
-Arno Bosse (Oxford - Project Management), Howard Hotson (Oxford - Director), Graham Klyne (Oxford – Data Modelling), Miranda Lewis (Oxford - Editor), Martijn Maas (Huygens – Systems Development), Jauco Noordzij (Huygens – Systems Development), Marnix van Berchum (Huygens - Project Management), Mat Wilcoxson (Oxford – Systems Development).
+Arno Bosse (Oxford - Project Management), Howard Hotson (Oxford - Director), Graham Klyne (Oxford – Data Modelling), Miranda Lewis (Oxford - Editor), Martijn Maas (Huygens – Systems Development), Glauco Mantegari (design consultant), Jauco Noordzij (Huygens – Systems Development), Marnix van Berchum (Huygens - Project Management), Mat Wilcoxson (Oxford – Systems Development).

 ## Acknowledgements
 We would like to acknowledge the inspiration we drew, and the help we received from several related projects, including the [COST Action 'Reassembling the Republic of Letters'][22], [GeoNames][17], [Das Geschichtliche Orts-Verzeichnis (GOV)][15], the [Getty TGN][16], the [Herder Institute for Historical Research on East Central Europe][20], the [Pelagios Project][8], [WikiData][18], and the [World Historical Gazetteer][19].
 Particular thanks are due to [Dariusz Gierczak][23] for providing us with sample historical gazetteer data on Silesia.